Álvaro Corrada del Río: Bishop of Tyler

 Corrada was appointed by John Paul II as the third bishop of the Diocese of Tyler on December 5, 2000, and was installed on January 30, 2001.

 Bishop of Mayagüez

-Corrada was appointed by Pope Benedict XVI as bishop of the Diocese of Mayagüez on July 6, 2011; he was installed September 12 2011.
-On May 9, 2020, Pope Francis accepted his Corrada's resignation as bishop of Mayagüez after he reached the age of 75.In March 2022, Francis appointed Corrada as the apostolic administrator of the Diocese of Arecibo.
+Corrada was appointed by Pope Benedict XVI as bishop of the Diocese of Mayagüez on July 6, 2011; he was installed September 12, 2011.
+On May 9, 2020, Pope Francis accepted Corrada's resignation as bishop of Mayagüez after he reached the age of 75.

+Apostolic Administrator of Arecibo

+In March 2022, Francis appointed Corrada as the apostolic administrator of the Diocese of Arecibo, following the ouster of Daniel Fernández Torres due to his refusal to resign.
+He ceased being apostolic administrator when Francis appointed Alberto Arturo Figueroa Morales as bishop.

 Viewpoints

 Tridentine Mass

-Corrada was one of the earliest proponents of the Tridentine Mass.
-Before the issuance of the apostolic letter, Summorum Pontificum by Pope Benedict, he was singled out in an article in The Wanderer as one of the few American bishops "...who have been generous in the Ecclesia Dei indult application, as requested and emphasized repeatedly by the late Pope John Paul II."
+Corrada was one of the earliest proponents of the Tridentine Mass following the Second Vatican Council.
+Before the issuance of the apostolic letter Summorum Pontificum by Pope Benedict XVI, he was singled out in an article in The Wanderer as one of the few American bishops "...who have been generous in the Ecclesia Dei indult application, as requested and emphasized repeatedly by the late Pope John Paul II.